 1.Change management frameworks

 As mentioned before, having several change management frameworks build a richness of understanding of different approaches

 Collecting a range of change management data is incredibly valuable.
-Data on the impact of change across the organization enables leaders to make effective planning, sequencing and prioritisation decisions on how initiatives should be rolled out.
-This includes impacts to stakeholder groups such as employees, third parties, partners and customers.
-Other data such as change readiness levels for initiatives, initiative benefits and business performance indicators are critical to ensure initiatives will land effectively.
+Data on the impact of change across the organization enables leaders to make effective planning, sequencing, and prioritisation decisions on how initiatives should be rolled out.
+This includes impacts on stakeholder groups such as employees, third parties, partners, and customers.
+Other data such as change readiness levels for initiatives, initiative benefits, and business performance indicators are critical to ensure initiatives will land effectively.